 Accountability also goes beyond the KPI numbers — the bigger picture is each person on the team is accountable for the commitments they’ve made to themselves and the team.
 This also goes back to the trust principle — actions that can be done on a small scale, consistently, every day.
 If someone says they’ll have that information for you by the end of the day, they are accountable for that commitment to follow through and deliver.
 They prove their trustworthiness at that moment.
 They show their accountability to the team.
 They get results.

-Management Skills Tip 5: Provide Autonomy
+Developing New Leaders Tip 5: Provide Autonomy

 No one likes a micromanager.
 If you have equipped your team leader or manager with the goals they are responsible for and have communicated clear expectations, it’s important to let them make decisions about how the work gets done and how to develop their own style to handle their day to day work.
 Make sure you’re providing them with the right tools to help them succeed (weekly meetings or daily huddles) and meeting with them on a regular basis so they have an open dialogue with you on any issues or challenges they’re facing.